 In other words: Kids who can’t talk about their feelings tend to take those feelings out on others, which can lead to adults who don’t know how to cope with anger or sadness.
 By helping kids feel comfortable talking about their emotions out loud, you are also giving them the skills to think about (and cope with) what’s making them upset.
 It’s Resiliency 101.

 They Give Their Kids the Tools to Self-Soothe

 They Admit Their Mistakes.
-And Then They Fix Them
+Then They Fix Them.

 Parenting mistakes, per Morin, are opportunities for us to turn it around and show kids how to respond to errors and show that we all make them.
 Even the most well-adjusted parents screw up every once in a while.
 They get mad at the teacher or yell at their spouse or forget to do something critical.
 The important thing is that parents need to own up to their own mistakes in front of their kids — and then actually fix the problem.
 This shows kids that no matter how grave a mistake they may have made, if they are honest about it and try to fix it, things will get better.